Sanal Kumar Sasidharan: Personal life

-Sanal Kumar Sasidharan was born in Perumkadavila village, Thiruvananthapuram district, Kerala on 8 April 1977.
+Sanal Kumar Sasidharan was born to Sasidharan and Sarojam in Perumkadavila village, Thiruvananthapuram district, Kerala on 8 April 1977.

 He graduated in Zoology from VTM NSS College Dhanuvachapuram, Thiruvananthapuram and law, then started his job as a lawyer.
 He was associated with Akhil Bharatiya Vidyarthi Parishad (ABVP), a student organization associated with the Bharatiya Janata Party, and was the unit secretary of the ABVP during his days at the Law College.
 He later left ABVP over political differences, and became a critic of the BJP-controlled Central government.

 In 2001, he formed a film society, Kazhcha Chalachithra Vedi with his colleagues, for making independent movies through crowd funding.
 He has started his film making journey by directing three short films and one feature film through crowdfunding.
 Later on, he directed six more critically acclaimed feature films and a documentary.
 He was awarded the Best Director in the Kerala State Film Awards 2014.
 He was awarded the Tiger Award in the International Film Festival Rotterdam for his film Sexy Durga.